 Finally, I also serve as the archives coordinator for the college’s Ernest L. Boyer Center, where I draw on my training as an archivist and my interests in digital humanities to expand public access to the papers of Ernest L. Boyer, an American educational pioneer.

 Outside of my work at Messiah College, I am a doctoral candidate in American religious history at Temple University in Philadelphia.
-My dissertation, tentatively titled “Sacred Subjects: Christianity, Commemoration, and Religion’s Presence in the Past,” explores how Protestant Christian communities created institutions of public memory—museums, monuments, historical societies, archives, and more—throughout the nineteenth and twentieth centuries, and the ways in which they put these institutions to work within the larger cultural, political, and intellectual contexts of the United States.
+My dissertation, tentatively titled “Sacred Subjects: Christianity, Commemoration, and Religion’s Presence in the Past,”examines the ways in which Protestant Christian communities in the United States have created institutions of public memory—museums, archives, historical societies, monuments, and more—and the political, social, and cultural work that these commemorative activities have been made to perform.
+Tracing these evolving practices of historical memory from the mid-nineteenth to the late twentieth centuries, it argues that Protestant public commemoration has transformed from a means of claiming cultural authority and prestige to a tool for mobilizing culture warriors.

-In addition to my dissertation research, which blends my interest in American religious history with my interest in public history and memory studies, my scholarship also focuses on the history of Christianity, and particularly on the history of the Brethren in Christ Church.
+In addition to my dissertation research, which blends my interest in American religious history with my interest in public history and memory studies, my scholarship also focuses on the history of Christianity, and particularly on the history of the Brethren in Christ Church in the United States and Canada.

 I have published articles and reviews in Church History, Brethren in Christ History and Life, Mennonite Quarterly Review, The Conrad Grebel Review, The Covenant Quarterly, and other scholarly and popular publications.

 My wife, Katie, and I are parents to an active toddler, Lucas.
-We live in Harrisburg, Pennsylvania.
+We live in Mechanicsburg, Pennsylvania.